 EQIP offers contracts with a minimum term that ends one year after the implementation of the last scheduled practices and a maximum term of 10 years.
 These contracts provide incentive payments and cost-shares to implement conservation practices.
 Persons who are engaged in livestock or agricultural production on eligible land may participate in the EQIP program.
 EQIP activities are carried out according to a plan of operations developed in conjunction with the producer that identifies conservation practices to address the resource concerns.
 The practices are subject to NRCS technical standards adapted for local conditions.
 The local conservation district approves the plan.

 EQIP will pay cost-share on certain approved conservation practices.
 Incentive payments may be provided for up to three years to encourage producers to carry out management practices they may not otherwise use without the incentive.
 Historically underserved producers and ranchers may be eligible for higher cost-share amounts.
 Farmers and ranchers may elect to use a certified third-party provider for technical assistance.

 How to Apply

-Visit your local USDA Service Center to apply or visit Getting Started with NRCS.
+Visit your local USDA Service Center to apply or see Getting Started with NRCS.

 NRCS will help eligible producers develop an EQIP plan of operations, which will become the basis of the EQIP contract.

 NRCS establishes a cutoff date annually for applications to be evaluated and ranked for current year funding.
 All applications received after the cutoff date will be held for evaluation for funding the following fiscal year.
 EQIP applications will be ranked based on a number of factors, including the environmental benefits and cost effectiveness of the proposal.